The surprisingly long history of electric cars

 The return of electric vehicles (1970-2003)

 Automakers, feeling this social shift, started to explore options for alternative fuel vehicles, including electric cars.
-For instance, General Motors developed a prototype for an urban EV and even NASA helped raise the profile when their electric Lunar rover became the first manned vehicle on the moon.
-However, electric vehicles still suffered from several drawbacks compared to gasoline-powered cars including limited range and slow top speeds and consumers were not interested.
+For instance, General Motors developed a prototype for an urban EV, and even NASA helped raise the profile when their electric Lunar rover became the first manned vehicle on the moon.
+However, electric vehicles still suffered from several drawbacks compared to gasoline-powered cars, including limited range and slow top speeds – making them a hard sell for consumers.

 Yet, the lack of public interest didn't discourage scientists and engineers from trying.
 Over the next 20 years, automotive companies modified popular models to create electric variations, hoping they could improve the batteries and achieve a range and speed closer to that of gasoline-powered vehicles.

 Tesla’s subsequent success spurred many big automakers to accelerate work on their own electric vehicles.
 Nissan raised the competition with its launch of the Nissan LEAF in 2010.
-This all-electric, zero-emission car would become the world’s all-time top-selling EV.
+This all-electric, zero-emission car would become one of the world’s all-time top-selling EVs.

 This growth is not only limited to a few countries either.
 Around the world, there has been continuous growth in EV sales in all major markets, but nowhere has this acceleration been faster than in Europe.
-Although China continues to have the largest EV stocks in terms of numbers, Europe overtook China as the global driver of electric car sales in 2020, representing the 15 top markets for EV sales.
+Although China continues to have the largest EV stocks in terms of numbers, many European countries drive EV sales, representing most of the top markets for EV sales.

 And this growth doesn’t seem to be slowing down anytime soon.
 As governments, companies, and individuals look towards a sustainable future, many are turning to EVs as an integral step in their decarbonization journey.